Art History Society:

 The EVE DREWELOWE COLLECTION consists of over 500 paintings, sculptures, works on paper, personal papers, photographs, and ephemera created and collected by Eve Drewelowe, the first woman in the United States to receive an M.F.A. in painting (University of Iowa, 1924).
 The diverse collection is remarkable for its comprehensive representation of the artistic development of a woman artist in the twentieth century.
 It is available both to student researchers and scholars from around the country.

-Among the school’s major assets is the PROJECT FOR THE ADVANCED STUDY OF ART AND LIFE IN AFRICA (PASALA), an interdisciplinary program that supports student and faculty research in Africa, and graduate study in the School of Art & Art History.
+Among the school’s major assets is the PROJECT FOR THE ADVANCED STUDY OF ART AND LIFE IN AFRICA (PASALA), an interdisciplinary program that supports student and faculty research in Africa, and graduate study in the School of Art and Art History.
 PASALA offers scholarships and support for research in Africa and dissertation preparation for outstanding students.
-A major resource for PASALA is the Stanley Collection of African Art in the University of Iowa Museum of Art.
+A major resource for PASALA is the Stanley Collection of African Art in the University of Iowa Stanley Museum of Art.

 Art history faculty at The University of Iowa have a record of participating in college-wide programs that encourage interaction.
 The School maintains an affiliation with a number of University of Iowa academic departments and program units including: American Studies, Asian and Slavic Languages and Literatures, Classics, Crossing Borders, International Studies, European Studies, Caribbean and Diaspora Studies, Medieval Studies, and Museum Studies.